Fostidich/Wisp/README.md

-# Whisp
+# Wisp
-Don't store your password anywere, use this instead
+Don't store your password anywhere, use this instead